nhma20/FPGA_AI/README.md

-Educational Platform for FPGA Accelerated AI inRobotics
+Educational Platform for FPGA Accelerated AI in Robotics
 ============================================================================

 Introduction to AI on FPGAs